mattpolzin/JSONAPI/README.md

 ### `Entity`

-Once you have an `EntityDescription`, you _create_, _encode_, and _decode_ `Entity`s that "fit the description".
-If you have a `CreatableRawIdType` (see the section on `RawIdType`s below) then you can create new `Entity`s that will automatically be given unique Ids, but even without a `CreatableRawIdType` you can encode, decode and work with entities.
+Once you have an `EntityDescription`, you _create_, _encode_, and _decode_ `Entities` that "fit the description".
+If you have a `CreatableRawIdType` (see the section on `RawIdType`s below) then you can create new `Entities` that will automatically be given unique Ids, but even without a `CreatableRawIdType` you can encode, decode and work with entities.

 The `Entity` and `EntityDescription` together embody the rules and properties of a JSON API *Resource Object*.

+#### `IdType`

 An `Entity` needs to be specialized on two generic types.
 The first is the `EntityDescription` described above.
-The second is the type of Id to use for the `Entity`.
+The second is the raw type of `Id` to use for the `Entity`.
+The actual `Id` of the `Entity` will not be a `RawIdType`, though.
+The `Id` will package a value of `RawIdType` with a specialized reference back to the `Entity` type it identifies.
+This just looks like `Id<RawIdType, Entity<EntityDescription, RawIdType>>`.

-#### `IdType`

-An `IdType` packages up two pieces of information: A unique identifier of a given `RawIdType` and the `Entity` type that the Id identifies.
-Having the `Entity` type associated with the Id makes it easy to store all of your entities in a local hash broken out by `Entity` type; You can pass Ids around and always know where to look for the `Entity` to which the Id refers. `RawIdType`s are documented below.
+Having the `Entity` type associated with the `Id` makes it easy to store all of your entities in a hash broken out by `Entity` type; You can pass `Ids` around and always know where to look for the `Entity` to which the `Id` refers.

+A `RawIdType` is the underlying type that uniquely identifies an `Entity`.
+This is often a `String` or a `UUID`.

 #### Convenient `typealiases`